 Dalkeith, EH22 1AE

 MFIN is a network of agencies working in Midlothian to promote financial inclusion.
 Our membership includes the local CAB and a wide range of advice providers.
-Statutory agencies such as Midlothian Council, NHS Lothian and the DWP attend our meetings.
+Statutory agencies such as Midlothian Council, NHS Lothian, Social Security Scotland and the DWP attend our meetings.
 MFIN is a charity and a company limited by guarantee, run by a Board of Directors.

 MFIN’s key objective is,“To relieve poverty and to advance public education in all matters relating to the management of personal finances.”